 What is generally taught in China today is modernized wushu, which is different from genuine traditional kungfu, although the outward forms may look similar.
 Three crucial differences are that genuine traditional Shaolin Kungfu emphasizes on internal force development, combat efficiency using typical kungfu patterns, and spiritual cultivation, whereas modernized wushu does not.

 I would suggest you learn traditional kungfu from local teachers in your country.
-They may not teach you the kind of things you have read in my book, but you will learn traditional kungfu forms so that when you ready you can come to Malaysia, where I live, to attend my Intensive Shaolin Kungfu Course where you will be trained in internal force, combat application using typical Shaolin patterns and spiritual cultivation.
+They may not teach you the kind of things you have read in my book, but you will learn traditional kungfu forms so that when you are ready you can come to Malaysia where I live, to attend my Intensive Shaolin Kungfu Course where you will be trained in internal force, combat application using typical Shaolin patterns and spiritual cultivation.